Cleveland Torso Murderer: Jane Doe I

 On February 23, 1937, the upper portion of an unidentified female victim was found washed up on Euclid Beach on 156th Street.
-The legs, arms, and head were never found, likely because they were less buoyant than the torso and possibly sank to the bottom of the lake.
+The legs, arms and head were never found, likely because they were less buoyant than the torso and possibly sank to the bottom of Lake Erie.
 Three months later the lower half of the torso washed ashore at East 30th Street.
 The upper extremities were disarticulated at the level of the glenoid fossa, better known as the socket of the shoulder joint.
 The neck and head were also disarticulated between the seventh cervical and first thoracic vertebrae.
 Multiple hesitation knife marks at the surface of the skin were present.
-There was considerable water and gravel found in both pleural cavities.
+Considerable water and gravel were found in both pleural cavities.
 The probable cause of death was officially undetermined via the coroner's case file.
 The unidentified female became known as Jane Doe I.